Aeroduel/server/README.md

 ## Known issues
 Besides the fact that the application is incomplete, there are a few known issues.

-- Some phones, including some or all Android 13 phones, do not support using mDNS to connect to aeroduel.local:45045.
+- Some phones, including some or all Android phones (tested on Android 13 and 16), do not support using mDNS to connect to aeroduel.local:45045.
   This may affect the mobile app's ability to work on some devices.
 We are unsure if this is something we can fix on our end.
-  - Possible workaround we can implement: put an API on aeroduel.com and send the game PIN it.
+  - Possible workaround we can implement: put an API on aeroduel.com and send the game PIN and local IP to it.
     This would also allow for players to not need to be on the same Wi-Fi network anymore.

 This is not a bug on our end.
 This is a device-specific issue.